MohamedOmda92/SCARPACT-Fuzzy-Control/README.md

 ### Usage
 To clone and run this application, you'll need [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/en/download/) installed on your computer.
-From your command line:
+Then, from your command line:

 ```console
 # Clone this repository